erik-404err/snapdrop-tray/README.md

 'Quit All' and 'Reload' are pretty self explanatory.

-The Submenus 'Send Text' and 'Send Files' should show your Snapdrop-name (Windows only) at the top and all other Snapdrop Devices at the bottom.
+The Submenus 'Send Text' and 'Send Files' should show your Snapdrop-name at the top and all other Snapdrop Devices at the bottom.

 The 'Settings' Submenu contains: